juasesan/ETL_movies_analysis/README.md

 # Movies Database ETL pipeline and analysis
-This repository contains the code for an ETL (Extract, Transform, Load) pipeline built with Python and Apache Airflow to process data from The Movies Database and store it in a SQLite Data Warehouse for further Exploratory Data Analysis (EDA).
+This repository contains the code for an ETL (Extract, Transform, Load) pipeline built with Python and Apache Airflow to process data from The Movies Database and store it in a SQLite Data Warehouse for further Exploratory Data Analysis (EDA) and machine learning modeling.

 ## Overview
 The Movies Database ETL pipeline extracts data of now playing movies from TMDB, cleans and transforms it into a suitable format, and loads it into each SQLite table previously created.
 The general Airflow DAG is presented: